 1860 64,576 (22.0%) : 152,928 (49.8%)

 When you look at these figures, it is not surprising that so many of the cards of the major makers have survived.
 At different periods different makers were in the ascendant or on the decline; some really were minor producers.
 In general terms, however, we can give an idea of what should be considered the major manufacturers in England at different periods throughout the 19th century.
 Going further back into the 18th century, some of the major makers started then, even though they may have been taken over and changed their name.
 One of the biggest, Hunt, started with Blanchard, whose firm was taken over by Gibson in 1769 (and ran it with and without Gisborne); Hunt joined the firm as a partner in 1801, then took over in 1804.
 Hall took over the business of Llewellyn, probably the successor to McEvoy, in 1785; by 1820 it had been inherited by son and son-in-law, Hall & Bancks, who were in turn uncle and father of the Bancks brothers.
 By 1840 the firms of Hunt and Hall & Bancks had amalgamated, though probably produced cards under both names until the end of the decade.
-In 1849 the Bancks Brothers Old Frizzle was produced and took over from the other two names.
-So, in the early part of the 19th century we can say that the major makers are: Hunt, Hall (& Bancks), Hardy and Creswick (from 1820).
+In 1849 the first Bancks Brothers Old Frizzle was produced and took over from the other two names.
+So, in the early part of the 19th century we can say that the major makers were: Hunt, Hall (& Bancks), Hardy and Creswick (from 1820).
 By the 1850s, as we have already seen, the front-runners had changed: De La Rue, Reynolds and Goodall, with a declining Bancks.
-After 1862 Goodall makes enormous strides into the market and it and De La Rue are the clear leaders until the end of the century, by which time they are virtually the only remaining makers.
+After 1862 Goodall makes enormous strides into the market and it and De La Rue are the clear leaders until the end of the century, by which time they are virtually the only remaining makers

 To start with, a couple of fairly early examples: McEvoy seems to have been taken over by Llewellyn, who in his turn was taken over by Hall.
 The outlines of these courts are in black, whereas in later packs blue became the norm.